K'naan: Career

 K'naan rose to mainstream popularity by participating in the 2008 BET Awards Cypher.
 This was his first appearance on American television.
 His second studio album, Troubadour, was released on 24 February 2009, on A&M/Octone Records, and distributed through Universal Music Group worldwide.
 The album's first single, "ABC's", was released in late 2008.
 K'naan's music has featured in several video games such as Madden NFL 09 (with his song "ABC's") and FIFA 06 (with his song "Soobax").
 The song "If Rap Gets Jealous", a re-recording of a track of the same name – with different verses – from The Dusty Foot Philosopher, features Metallica lead guitarist Kirk Hammett.
 K'naan was also the first featured artist on X3, a collaborative project between CBC Radio 3, Exclaim! magazine and aux.tv to promote new Canadian music.
 In July 2010, he performed a cover of U2's "Stuck in a Moment You Can't Get Out Of" for iHeartRadio.
 On 24 January 2012, K'naan released a 5-song EP under the title More Beautiful Than Silence including songs such as "Nothing to Lose", "Better", "Is Anybody Out There?".
 The songs also include collaborations with Nas and Nelly Furtado.

 K'naan's 2012 album, Country, God or the Girl, was met with little of the critical acclaim and success that Troubadour received.
 Unlike Troubadour, which was produced almost entirely by production team Track and Field, Country, God or the Girl featured a wide range of different producers, many of whom work on more mainstream projects.
 After the release of the album, K'naan published an article in the New York Times explaining and apologizing for the change in his sound.
 "My lyrics should change, my label's executives said; radio programmers avoid subjects too far from fun and self-absorption," recounts K'naan.
 "So I began to say yes.
 Yes to trying out songs with A-list producers.
 Yes to moving production from Kingston to Los Angeles."
 In the end, K'naan states "I had not made my Marley or my Dylan, or even my K'naan; I had made an album in which a few genuine songs are all but drowned out by the loud siren of ambition.
 Fatima had become Mary, and Mohamed, Adam."

 In 2012, K'naan published a children's book, When I Get Older: The Story Behind Wavin' Flag.

 He is featured along with Howard Shore in the Cosmopolis (2012) soundtrack.

+In February 2024, K'naan won his first Grammy Award for a song called "Refugee", which won in the category for Best Song for Social Change.

+Mother Mother, his debut film as a director, premiered in the Discovery program at the 2024 Toronto International Film Festival.